w3c/wai-curricula/content/designer/inclusive-design-process.md

 Students should be able to:

 * explain the use of different assistive technologies and adaptive strategies by various groups of people with disabilities to interact with websites and applications
-* ensure different types of users with disabilities are included when defining user groups
+* define  user groups that include different types of users with disabilities
-* ensure different types of accessibility barriers and features, such as appropriate contrast ratios and meaningful page structure, are included in the research phase
+* research different types of accessibility barriers and features, such as appropriate contrast ratios and meaningful page structure
-* ensure research is conducted on accessibility guidelines, standards, and policies to define and include accessibility in the overall project requirements
+* research accessibility guidelines, standards, and policies,
-* determine the characteristics of participants in user research activities based on different factors, such as overall project requirements, level of experience, use of assistive technology, and type of disability
+* determine the characteristics of participants in user research activities based on different factors, such as overall project requirements, level of skills, use of assistive technology, and type of disability
-* ensure people with disabilities are involved early and throughout the research processes, including in focus groups, questionnaires, and surveys
+* manage involvement of people with disabilities early and throughout the research processes, including in focus groups, questionnaires, and surveys
+* identify related requirements for project managers to include accessibility in the overall project requirements

 #### Teaching Ideas for Topic